Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/getting-started.md

 ### What's the point including all the dependencies with starter kit?

 Your question is totally valid and legit.
-We are in template making business for over 8 years and know user's requirements.
 To make the experience smoother, we have listed all the [dependencies](/guide/overview/dependencies.html) and provided freedom to remove dependencies which are not required in your project.

 Searching for packages that are required and to install them can be difficult and confusing for new users.
 Hence, we have included all the packages in the starter-kit-version.
 New user can just copy components from full version without worring about packages.